MileIQ Review 2026: Good for Solo Drivers, Not Built for Teams

 Timeero requires employees to clock into their designated jobs to start tracking mileage.

-With Timeero, mileage tracking begins as soon as an employee clocks in and stops as soon as they hit the clock out button.
-Timeero values employee privacy and will never track location, time, or mileage while off the clock.
+With Timeero, mileage tracking begins as soon as an employee clocks in and stops as soon as they hit the “stop” button.
+Timeero values employee privacy and will never track location, time, or mileage while off the clock or during breaks.

-Timeero uses motion detection technology to log miles for drives that exceed a predefined speed.
-It doesn’t matter if the trip lasted 15 minutes or 4 hours, Timeero will record all of the miles driven, never missing a beat.
+Timeero uses motion detection technology to log miles for drives that exceed a predefined speed (generally 4.47 mph).
+It doesn’t matter if the trip lasted 15 minutes or 4 hours, Timeero records all of the miles driven, never missing a beat.

-Regarding mileage reimbursement in California and other states with strict laws, Timeero helps businesses meet legal compliance guidelines and safeguards your business from potential lawsuits and fines.
+Regarding mileage reimbursement in California and other states with strict laws, Timeero helps businesses maintain compliance and protects companies from potential lawsuits and fines with GPS-verified time and mileage records.

-Timeero route replay provides breadcrumbs with detailed timestamps and vehicle speed data.
+Timeero’s Route Replay includes breadcrumbs that show timestamps and vehicle speed data.

-In addition, the route replay breadcrumbs provide detailed timestamps.
-If a customer claims a parcel was delivered late, but a driver claims otherwise, you only need to click the breadcrumbs closest to the delivery location.
-This will give you a timestamp of when your driver was at the customer’s residence, helping you solve the dispute.
+Timeero also uses Breadcrumb technology to provide driving details in real time.
+If a customer claims a package was delivered late, but the driver claims otherwise, simply open the Route Replay map for that trip, show breadcrumbs, and click the breadcrumb dropped closest to the delivery location.
+This will give you an approximate timestamp of when your driver was at the customer’s residence, helping you solve the dispute.

 Breadcrumbs also allow you to monitor the driving behavior of your employees while they are on the road.
-For example, if you require drivers to maintain certain speeds to save on fuel costs, the breadcrumbs will give you a hint of drivers violating the fuel-saving policy.
+Every breadcrumb dropped along an employee’s driving route records the driving speed at that specific point in time.
+If you require drivers to maintain certain speeds to save on fuel costs, reviewing breadcrumb details can help you spot speed violations.

 Timeero’s Segmented Tracking technology is perfect for businesses with multiple stops per route.

-Once an employee clocks in, Segmented Tracking automatically records every stop.
-There is no need for manual clock-ins and clock-outs.
+Once an employee clocks in, Segmented Tracking automatically records every stop made.
+There is no need for additional manual clock-ins and clock-outs.

 Timeero’s Segmented Tracking: